-Vitamin C and orange juice are hailed as heroes during flu season, but is it really good for a cold and sore throat or is this another urban myth?
-Let’s discover if you can drink orange juice for a sore throat, or if it won’t actually help your ailments.
+Orange juice, specifically Vitamin C, often receives praise as a hero during flu season, but is it really effective for a cold and sore throat or is this another urban myth?
+Let’s find out if you can effectively drink orange juice to treat a sore throat or other cold symptoms.

-The evidence to suggest that vitamin C, can cure a cold or flu is conflicting.
-Regular consumption of vitamin C has been linked to shorter, less severe colds, but not with lowering the risk of catching a cold in the first place.
+The evidence to suggest that vitamin C can cure a cold or flu is conflicting.
+Regular consumption of vitamin C has been linked to shorter, less severe colds, but not necessarily with lowering the risk of catching a cold in the first place.

-One cup of orange juice contains just over 200% of the recommended daily allowance of vitamin C. As a water-soluble vitamin, this means that it needs to be consumed every day as the body does not store the excess.
-A glass of orange juice can be one of the easiest ways to ensure you're getting enough in your diet,
+As a water-soluble vitamin, vitamin C needs to be consumed every day as the body does not store the excess for later use.
+One cup of orange juice contains just over 200% of the recommended daily allowance of vitamin C; a daily glass of orange juice can be one of the easiest ways to ensure that you are getting enough in your diet.

 Does Orange Juice Help Boost the Immune System?

 No, not quite.
 There isn't a simple solution to boosting the immune system.
 The immune system is a complex network that protects the body from pathogens; from our skin acting as a barrier, our stomach acid killing bacteria, and white blood cells fighting off infection.

 A healthy lifestyle is the best way to support the immune system, enabling it to function at its best.
 This means eating a healthy well-balanced diet, including fruits and vegetables to help meet your micro-nutrient needs.
 Additionally, excessive consumption of sugar can suppress the immune system.
 So, a sugary glass or two of orange juice might not be all that it is cracked up to be!